How a Single-Pole Toggle Switch Works to Control a Light

 On the body of the switch, you will find several screw terminals for wiring:

-- Terminal Screws: A standard SPST switch has two brass-colored terminal screws.
-One is for the line wire (the incoming hot wire from the power source), and the other is for the load wire (the switched hot wire going out to the light fixture).
-Since the switch is simply an interrupter, it doesn’t matter which of these two terminals receives the line or load wire.
+- Terminal Screws: A standard SPST switch has two main screw terminals.
+One is for the line wire (the incoming hot conductor from the power source) and the other is for the load wire (the switched hot conductor going out to the light fixture).
+On many basic switches either terminal may be used for the line or load, but always check the device markings and manufacturer instructions for any specific terminal identification.

 Step-by-Step: How a Toggle Switch Controls a Light